magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

    (target :dir #{"target"})))
 ```

 Great: the server-side is done.
-We are ready to accordingly update the
+We are now ready to update the
 client-side code, which means the `shopping.cljs` file.

 Will do this in the IFDE live environment.